With Halloween quickly approaching, I just wanted to highlight some safety tips for our pets:

 Keep your pet in a safe room —little children and energetic teenagers dressed up as goblins, pirates, scarecrows or the Grim Reaper may be a bit too much for our furry friends, especially if they are on the fearful side.
 Sometimes, it is best to have our pets in a safe room (covered crate, a gated-off area or a back bedroom) with a stuffed Kong or bully stick.
 With the door constantly opening and closing, we want to make sure our pets do not accidentally run out the door.
 So, keeping them in a safe room will prevent accidental escapes.

 Make sure your dog has an I.D. tag and is microchipped - during the holidays is when a lot of lost pets are turned into shelters.
 Pets can accidentally run out of the door either because of fear or someone carelessly leaving the door open.
-Microchipping has saved many pets lives and resulted in happy returns.
+Microchipping has saved many pets lives and resulted in many happy returns.

 Make sure your dog knows how to "wait" behind the door or keep your dog on a leash - If your dog is going to be loose in your home (I prefer using a safe room), make sure he/she understands the cue for “waiting” behind the door and can handle seeing people in costumes.
 Keep your dog on a leash to prevent darting out the door.
 If he/she shows any signs of stress, anxiety, or aggression, put your dog in a safe room.
 Pet gates are another good option.